Australian coffee that does good

 But first, a word about Fairtrade

 Around 125 million people worldwide depend on coffee for their livelihoods.
 Most of these people live in developing countries and poor rural communities, and 95 percent of the world’s coffee farms are smallholders.
 Many of these farmers are unable to make a reliable living from the coffee they work so hard to produce.
-With global coffee prices so volatile, farmers are often forced to sell below the cost of production, perpetuating a cycle of poverty and inequality.
-This is where Fairtrade can make a genuine difference.
+With global coffee prices so volatile, farmers are often forced to sell below the cost of production.
+This perpetuates a cycle of poverty and inequality.
+And this is where Fairtrade can make a genuine difference.

 Why does Fairtrade matter?

-Fairtrade certified coffee producer organisations are guaranteed to receive at least the Fairtrade Minimum Price for their coffee, which aims to cover costs of production and act as a safety net when market prices fall.
+Fairtrade certified coffee producer organisations are guaranteed to receive at least the Fairtrade Minimum Price for their coffee.
+This aims to cover costs of production and act as a safety net when market prices fall.
 Through producer organisations, farmers also receive an additional Fairtrade Premium to invest in business or community improvements.
 To find Australian Fairtrade coffee brands, head to fairtradeanz.org

 Australian coffees worth supporting